-TWO-THREE DAYS BEFORE EATING
+TWO-THREE DAYS BEFORE COOKING

 2. Season liberally with salt, or brine (leave in brine for 12+ hours).